matloff/TidyverseSkeptic/README.md

 thus even worse relative to **data.table**.

-RStudio, a commercial entity, is heavily engaged in educational activities, both with its own courses and in interacting with teachers of R.  It has heavily promoted **dplyr**.
-Meanwhile, RStudio and its allies have typically ignored **data.table** in these promotions, e.g. not mentioning it in their timing comparisons, and painting it as beyond the reach of nonprogrammers.
+RStudio, a commercial entity, is heavily engaged in educational activities, including interacting with teachers of R.  It has heavily promoted **dplyr**.
+Meanwhile, RStudio and its allies have typically ignored **data.table** in these promotions, e.g.  not mentioning it in their timing comparisons, and when they do mention the software, paint it as beyond the reach of nonprogrammers.

-Hadley did belatedly develop an interface, **dtplyr**, in 2016, 2 years after introducing **dplyr** and 8 years after **data.table**.
-And even this is [slow](http://www.win-vector.com/blog/2019/06/data-table-is-much-better-than-you-have-been-told/).
+Hadley does have an interface, **dtplyr**, but it is [slow](http://www.win-vector.com/blog/2019/06/data-table-is-much-better-than-you-have-been-told/).

 RStudio is after all a for-profit business, so such treatment of